-Water-quality data for the West Camp monitoring system in 2010 are again limited to well BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
-These four sites were sampled during the spring sample event only.
+Water-quality data for the West Camp monitoring system in 2013 are again limited to well BMF96-04 and the three West Camp mines (Travona, Emma, and Ophir).
+These four sites were sampled during the spring sample event and during the West camp Study.
+Additional water-quality sampling was conducted as part of the West Camp Study with samples collected before, during, and after pumping changes from the BMF96-series wells, Travona Mine, and Ophir Mine.
+Results from this sampling were summarized in the Data Summary Report (MBMG, 2014) prepared as part of the study.

-With the exception of arsenic (100 μ g/L in the Travona Mine and about 25 μ g/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp (fig. 3-9a and 3-9b).
-The concentrations of most dissolved metals in well BMF96-4 are low and continued to exhibit a slight downward trend through 2010 (fig. 3-10).
-Concentrations of zinc have shown variations the past seven years; however, concentrations are well below the SMCL standard.
+With the exception of arsenic (100 μ g/L in the Travona Mine and about 15 μ g/L in the Emma Mine), the concentrations of most dissolved constituents are similar in the West Camp mines (figs. 3-14 and 3-15).
+Zinc concentrations increased at the Ophir Mine during the 2013 West Camp Study; however, concentrations are below standards.

+The concentrations of most dissolved metals in well BMF96-4 are low and continued to exhibit a slight downward trend, or remained stable, through 2013 (fig. 3-16).
+Concentrations of zinc showed some variation from 2003 to 2007; however, concentrations are well below the SMCL standard and have returned to pre-2003 levels.
 Arsenic concentrations continue to range between 3 and 7 μ g/L.

-Figure 3-9a.
+Figure 3-14.
 Iron and manganese concentrations in the West Camp mines.

-Figure 3-9b.
+Figure 3-15.
 Arsenic and zinc concentrations in West Camp mines.

-Figure 3-10.
+Figure 3-16.
 Selected water chemistry for West Camp well BMF96-4.

-SECTION 4.
-OUTER CAMP SYSTEMS
+SECTION 4.0 OUTER CAMP SYSTEMS

-The Outer Camp System consists of the Orphan Boy Mine, Marget Ann Mine, well S-4 and the Montana Tech well (fig. 4-1).
-It is believed that water levels in the Outer Camp System are at or near pre-mining condition, as these mines had not operated for many years prior to ARCO's suspension of underground mining.
-It is also believed the few interconnections that existed between these mines and other Butte Hill mines had been sealed off decades earlier by the placement of bulkheads.
+The Outer Camp System consists of the Orphan Boy Mine, Marget Ann Mine, well S-4, and the Montana Tech well (fig. 4-1).
+It was believed that water levels in the Outer Camp System were at or near pre-mining conditions, as these mines had not operated for many years prior to ARCO's suspension of underground mining.
+It was also believed the few interconnections that existed between these mines and other Butte Hill mines had been sealed off decades earlier by the placement of bulkheads.